A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Colorado Medicaid history

-The federal legislation establishes Medicaid was enacted in 1965, and Colorado authorized its program in 1969.
+The federal legislation establishing Medicaid was enacted in 1965, and Colorado authorized its program in 1969.
 Milestones in Colorado’s Medicaid and Child CHP+ programs, as well as federal Medicaid legislation, are detailed on the Colorado Center on Law & Policy website.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.